 Did you know that depending on the demographic you belong to, your car insurance fees may either be higher or lower?
 And no, we’re not talking about racist stereotypes.
 Statistically speaking, some demographics stand a higher chance of being involved in a car accident.
 Younger age groups and males especially stand a high chance of being charged premium car insurance rates for exactly that reason.
 Marital driving habits on the other hand is a concept that insurance companies view in a positive light.
 Married couples are given highly favourable insurance discounts in the UAE (and globally) for simply being a couple.

 There are many factors informing the aforementioned pricing strategy.
-Read on as we discuss a few of these factors and also play devil’s advocate in arguing the case of why being married can also have its disadvantages on the road.
+Read on as we discuss a few of these factors and play devil’s advocate in arguing why being married can also have its disadvantages on the road.

 Do Marital Driving Habits Lead to Less Accidents?

 Statistically speaking, married couples are less likely to develop dementia or heart diseases.
-In addition, it is seen that married couples lead healthier and more stable lives than their single counterparts who are seen as more active and volatile.
+Married couples lead healthier and more stable lives than their single counterparts who are seen as more active and volatile.
 It is a fact that married couples spend less time on the road and therefore stand less of a chance of exposing themselves to an accident in the first place.

-Another factor that plays a role in why married people drive safer is children.
+Another factor that plays a role in why married people drive safely is children.
 They say that the love a parent feels for their child is a brand of its own, entirely.
-No parent wants to risk injuring their child, or even themselves and in the process becoming less able to care for a child or God-forbid leaving an orphan behind.
+No parent wants to risk injuring their child, or injuring themselves and becoming less able to care for a child or God-forbid, leave an orphan behind.
 So it goes without saying that when a child comes into the picture, a parents’ driving style becomes exponentially more focused and calculated.

-(Side note: check out our previous blog on cars suitable for mothers if you’re in the market for a new car and want to ensure the safety of your little ones).
+(Side note: Have a look at our previous blog about cars suitable for mothers if you’re in the market for a new car and want to ensure the safety of your little ones).